 As you might expect, when I work with clients, we develop your value proposition by starting with a story.

 A common response from my clients is, “Wow — I didn’t know I looked this good!”

-(10) Develop your first (or next) information product or training program.
+(9) Develop your first (or next) information product or training program.
 Experienced marketers know best way to begin your info product – including your Signature System – is to write the sales page before you begin creating your product.
 You’ll make changes along the way, of course, but you’ll end up with a product that’s marketable – and you won’t waste time creating a product or service that nobody wants.
-I did a training on this and you can listen to the replay when you click here.